What is Industry 4.0 and 5.0? Your Guide to Understanding Industry 4.0 and 5.0

 When fully applied, Industry 4.0 could be a boon for customer relations among companies in the manufacturing sector.
-The omni-channel capabilities of IoT cyber systems will allow companies to communicate with customers along every step of the way, from the fulfillment of orders to the delivery of finished products.
+The omni-channel capabilities of IoT cyber systems will allow companies to communicate with customers every step of the way, from the fulfillment of orders to the delivery of finished products.

 By the same token, Industry 4.0 will aid in the ability of manufacturers to collaborate with suppliers and customers alike.
 The process will be fully transparent along all stops on the manufacturing chain, from the moment someone places an order or submits a design until the moment when shipments arrive.
 Industry 4.0 will facilitate co-creation capabilities between manufacturers and related entities on a global scale.

-Industry 4.0 could take customization to new levels with the use of commercial 3-D printers, which there are 23,000 of in use worldwide.
+Industry 4.0 could take customization to new levels with the use of commercial 3-D printers, of which there are 23,000 in use worldwide.
 This technology allows for faster production of newly designed items and allows you to produce items quickly on a smaller scale, which enhances customization capabilities.
 If you need a new part for a pre-existing product, for instance, you can enter the designs into the system, and the printer will produce the part automatically.
 This process takes only a fraction of the time that it would take to manufacture the component manually.

 How to Prepare for It and Things to Consider